IndoNLP/nusa-crowd/README.md

 No. Please don't upload the dataset you're working on to the huggingface hub or anywhere else.
 This is not the goal of the hackathon and some datasets have licensing agreements that prevent redistribution.
 If the dataset is public, include a downloading component in your dataset loader script.
 Otherwise, include only an "extraction from local files" component in your dataset loader script.
 If you have a custom dataset you would like to submit, please [make an issue](https://github.com/indobenchmark/nusantara-datasets/issues/new) and an admin will get back to you.

-#### My dataset supports multiple tasks with different bigbio schemas.
+#### My dataset supports multiple tasks with different nusantara schemas.
 What should I do?

-In some cases, a single dataset will support multiple tasks with different bigbio schemas.
+In some cases, a single dataset will support multiple tasks with different nusantara schemas.
 For example, the `muchmore` dataset can be used for a translation task (supported by the `Text to Text (T2T)` schema) and a named entity recognition task (supported by the `Knowledge Base (KB)` schema).
-In this case, please implement one config for each supported schema and name the config `<datasetname>_bigbio_<schema>`.
-In the `muchmore` example, this would mean one config called `muchmore_bigbio_t2t` and one config called `muchmore_bigbio_kb`.
+In this case, please implement one config for each supported schema and name the config `<datasetname>_nusantara_<schema>`.
+In the `muchmore` example, this would mean one config called `muchmore_nusantara_t2t` and one config called `muchmore_nusantara_kb`.

 #### My dataset comes with multiple annotations per text and no/multiple harmonizations.
 How should I proceed?

 Please implement all different annotations and harmonizations as `source` versions (see [examples/bioasq.py](examples/bioasq.py) for an example).
-If the authors suggest a preferred harmonization, use that for the `bigbio` version.
+If the authors suggest a preferred harmonization, use that for the `nusantara` version.
 Otherwise use the harmonization that you think is best.

-#### How should I handle offsets and text in the bigbio schema?
+#### How should I handle offsets and text in the nusantara schema?

-Full details on how to handle offsets and text in the bigbio kb schema can be found in the [schema documentation](https://github.com/indobenchmark/nusantara-datasets/blob/master/task_schemas.md).
+Full details on how to handle offsets and text in the nusantara kb schema can be found in the [schema documentation](https://github.com/indobenchmark/nusantara-datasets/blob/master/task_schemas.md).

 #### My dataset is complicated, can you help me?